 - Pay for fee-based internship programs, unless the fee is meant to cover strictly travel and housing costs.
 In other words, we do not fund administrative costs of fee-based programs.
 An exception may be made in a situation where the best or only opportunity is available through a fee-based program.

 - Support purely independent research projects.
-LILAC will consider internship proposals with a research component.
+Career & Civic Engagement Center will consider internship proposals with a research component.

 - Support an internship if they have received funding from another department through Bryn Mawr or Haverford for the same internship experience.